 Some remains of a Temple to Augustus have been found under the cloister.
 It is possible that a mosque existed on the site where the Romanesque cathedral was erected, but the only evidence of Islamic art at Tarragona comes from Medina Azahara, a countryside residence of the Caliphs of Cordoba.
-The site was pillaged when the Caliphate collapsed in the early XIth century and perhaps the mihrab decoration was brought to Tarragona by one of the warriors which took part in the pillage.
+The site was pillaged when the Caliphate collapsed in the early XIth century and perhaps the mihrab decoration was brought to Tarragona by one of the Christian knights who took part in the pillage.

 Styles in the Cloister of the Cathedral: (left) Gothic; (right) mixed